Mahsarnzh/XDRL_power_plant/README.md

 # XAI_Nuc
-Download the XDRL_SHAP_State_Actor.ipynb file and upload in google colab and run all.
+Download the XDRL_SHAP_State_Actor_09.ipynb file and upload in google colab and run all.